 This process is shown in Figure 1, where we first design the various atomic models manually, though concurrently.
-As such, multiple engineers can model different aspects of the system concurrently.
 Additionally, a set of parameters is chosen, for which to simulate the model.
 Afterwards, the created atomic DEVS models are used to create the coupled DEVS model.
 It is this collection of models that is passed on to the optimization step, which plots out the costs of various configurations.

-We implemented this example in the Modelverse (Van Tendeloo and Vangheluwe 2017, Van Tendeloo 2015), our prototype MPM tool.
+We have implemented this example using our approach in the Modelverse (Van Tendeloo and Vangheluwe 2017, Van Tendeloo 2015), our prototype Multi-Paradigm Modelling tool.
 Simulations were performed using the PythonPDEVS (Van Tendeloo and Vangheluwe 2014) simulator as an external service.